ColinSulli/TriviaTime/README.md

 1. Start Screen:
     - The user can select a "mode" which will change which sounds/tones are played for each key.
 The user can also change modes while in interactive mode.
     - Once the user presses an alphanumeric key, the interactive mode is initiated.
+    - NOTE: selecting "Tutorial" mode will automatically put the user into the interactive tutorial after a short countdown.
     -

 2. Interactivity: